 The team put all of their resources into Le Nor and won’t have any other work to perform for next season if this show doesn’t go ahead.
 In a race against time, they are forced to commit to Perth Festival without the Underbelly deal in place, and, when the Underbelly deal falls through, The Last Great Hunt are painted into a corner: having no choice but to make their biggest ever show, for their first ever major festival, for a fraction of what it should cost.

 Rehearsals lead straight into the premiere season and it’s a 7-week, 17-person pressure cooker.
-Visually, the show is starting to look stunning, but as opening night draws closer the mismatch between their lofty ambitions and inadequate budget has created a cocktail for disaster.
+Visually, the show is starting to look stunning, but as opening night draws closer the mismatch between high ambitions, extraordinary innovations and inadequate budget has created a cocktail for disaster.
 The team have worked for years on Le Nor, and the day before premiere, it doesn’t look like they are going to make it.

 This is a film about a team of exceptionally creative artists pouring their whole hearts into their biggest and most daring project yet.
 Chaos ensues and friendships are tested as they wrestle the wildest dreams of their lives onto the stage.